keidyz/easy-taiko-no-tatsujin-drum-mod/README.md

 ### Note
 The drum used in this mod guide is the original Hori Taiko no Tatsujin switch drum but as long as the mechanism is the same- other drums should be moddable the same way.

+I wasn't planning on documenting this until I joked to a friend that I'd do.
+The pictures here were all taken post mod implementation.

+Also, the workmanship of this mod is horrible.
+The tapes were cut as if I only had access to a piece of rock and not some refined steel scissor.
+I only planned on doing this temporarily but it worked so well that I guess this would be permanent instead.

 Also, the drum was in pristine condition prior to me modding it.
 It started getting scratches because I dragged it around while opening-closing, testing, and fine-tuning my modifications.

 Please take care of your takacon, I wish I'd at least wrapped the surface of mine prior to modding but oh well.